sport24ru/terraform-provider-runscope/docs/resources/environment.md

 An [environment](https://www.runscope.com/docs/api/environments) resource.
 An [environment](https://www.runscope.com/docs/api-testing/environments)
-is is a group of configuration settings (initial variables, locations, notifications, integrations, etc.) used when running a test.
+is a group of configuration settings (initial variables, locations, notifications, integrations, etc.) used when running a test.
 Every test has at least one environment, but you can create additional environments as needed.
 For common settings (base URLs, API keys)